 - To develop explosive power and improve athletic ability.
 This is especially useful for athletes (basketball, football, etc.) who wish to improve their vertical jump.

-- Incorporating Olympic lifts with traditional powerlifting exercises to improve performance.
+- And to incorporate Olympic lifts with traditional powerlifting exercises to improve performance.

 - To build or improve functional movement (activities of daily living).